 How to get to Dresden

-If you want to several castles in Dresden on your own,the best way to reach Dresden is by car.
-If you arrive at Frankfurt am Main or Berlin, you can rent a car from rentalcars.com.
+If you want to several castles in Dresden on your own, the best way to reach Dresden is by car.
+But if you arrive at Frankfurt am Main or Berlin, you can rent a car from rentalcars.com.
 The distance between Berlin and Dresden is less than 200km.
 It takes around 2 hours to reach Dresden.
-It is also practical to have a car to look around Dresden, if you don’t want to join a tour.
+By all mean, it is practical to look around Dresden by self-driving, if you don’t want to join a tour.

 Dresden has also Airport.
 Eurowings and Lufthansa have flights to Dresden from some big German cities.